PureStake/algosigner/docs/dApp-integration.md

 Sent in transactions will be validated against the Algorand JS SDK transaction types - field names must match, and the whole transaction will be rejected otherwise.

+This section covers the new v2 Signing.
+Additional end-to-end examples will be included in the next weeks.

 ### AlgoSigner.signTxn([txnObjects,...])

 Send transaction objects, conforming to the Algorand JS SDK, to AlgoSigner for approval.
 The Network is determined from the 'genesis-id' property.
 If approved, the response is an array of signed transaction objects, with the binary blob field base64 encoded to prevent transmission issues.